Sheppard

 +

-Standardize the lead taxonomy first — every portco CRM uses the same source, type, and disposition schema.
-Then run local-pack obsession DMA by DMA: standardized GBP, review velocity, citation cleanup, and structured-data discipline.
-Brand architecture for the roll-up matters more than most sponsors realize — the platforms that win build one parent brand with consistent identity at every customer touchpoint.
+Standardize the lead taxonomy first.
+Every portco CRM uses the same source, type, and disposition schema, so platform-level performance can actually be measured.
+Run local-pack obsession DMA by DMA: standardized Google Business Profiles, review velocity programs, citation cleanup, structured-data discipline.
+Brand architecture for the roll-up matters more than most sponsors realize.
+The platforms that win build one parent brand with consistent identity at every customer touchpoint.

 Engage Sheppard